-Another added benefit of writing with intention, is the ability to increase your influence within your community.
+Another added benefit of writing with intention is the ability to increase your impact within your community.
 Whether it’s sending emails, writing essays, articles, scripts, poems, writing professionally can get you noticed by those with a much higher reach than you.
-You can use your new found skills to build an audience for a business you plan to launch or to spread a message that you’re extremely passionate about.
+You can use your new found skills to build an audience for a business you plan to launch or to spread a message that you’re incredibly passionate about.

 There is something so hopeful about a diary, a journal, a new notebook, which Joan Didion and Virginia Woolf both wrote about.
 A blog.
 Perhaps we all are waiting for someone to discover us. – Lily Koppel